lydialawli/seakoala.io/docs/projects/playmanao.md

 Play Manao is a cross platform mobile app that provides a growing list of **interactive games in the real world** for everyone to join and play.

 More detailed explanation [here](/docs/projects/playmanao-doc.md).
-Link to the github repo [here](https://github.com/lydialawli/manao-ionic/)
+Link to the github repo's here: [frontend](https://github.com/lydialawli/manao-ionic/) and [api](https://github.com/MonicaRiera/manao-api)

 ## Context